jina-ai/jina/docs/chapters/traversal/index.md

 ![granularity](img/granularity.png)

-The above code sample & graph demonstrates the basic idea of a `Chunk` in a `Document`.
+The code sample and graph above demonstrates the basic idea of a `chunk` in a `Document`.
 In the beginning, we initialized a `Document` with `granularity=0` (by default).
 We then initialized two chunks and add them to the `root` document.
 Two things happened when adding the `chunk` to `root`: